×

 Eclogite vs Diabase Characteristics

 Though some rocks look identical, they have certain characteristics which distinguish them from others.
 Characteristics of rocks include texture, appearance, color, fracture, streak, hardness etc. Eclogite vs Diabase characteristics assist us to distinguish and recognize rocks.
 Also you can check about Properties of Eclogite and Properties of Diabase.
 Learn more about Eclogite vs Diabase in the next section.
 The interior uses of Eclogite include Decorative aggregates and Interior decoration whereas the interior uses of Diabase include Countertops, Decorative aggregates, Homes, Interior decoration and Kitchens.
 Due to some exceptional properties of Eclogite and Diabase, they have various applications in construction industry.
-The uses of Eclogite in construction industry include Not yet used and that of Diabase include As dimension stone, Building houses or walls, Cement manufacture, Construction aggregate, For road aggregate.
+The uses of Eclogite in construction industry include and that of Diabase include As dimension stone, Building houses or walls, Cement manufacture, Construction aggregate, For road aggregate.

 More about Eclogite and Diabase